bruniv-dev/Day-Night-Toggle/README.md

 Toggle Switch with Sun and Moon Animation

 Project Description:
 This project features a visually appealing toggle switch designed to switch between light and dark modes.
 The switch is represented by a circular button that smoothly transitions its position and background color to indicate the change in mode.
-Accompanying this transition are animated sun and moon icons that appear after the switch animation completes, providing a clear visual cue for the current mode.

 Key Features:
 Smooth Transition: The toggle switch transitions smoothly from one position to another, enhancing the user experience.